cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

     Mask IteratorMask
 }

+// IteratorMask is a mask that when configured on an iterator hides some keys
+// from view.
+type IteratorMask interface {
+    // ...
+}

 // RangeKeyMask may be used as an iterator mask to mask all point
 // keys covered by range keys with suffixes less than suffix.
 //